-Thursday evening’s Liturgy of Fire and Foot Washing welcomes us to the beginning of Easter.
-We begin by lighting the Easter fire, singing the Gloria and reading the traditional scriptures which tell the stories of Passover and of Jesus washing the disciples’ feet.
-At this liturgy, we have the opportunity to wash each other’s feet as a form of Eucharist.
+Thursday evening — The rite of Fire and Foot Washing welcomes us to the beginning of Easter.
+During this rite, we light the Easter fire, sing the Gloria and read the gospel story of Jesus washing the disciples’ feet.
+We also have the opportunity to wash each other’s feet as a form of Eucharist.

 Friday afternoon — The rite of Reverencing the Cross of Shalom.
 On this evening, we read the Passion account from the Gospel of John, which is a triumphal passion where Jesus does not suffer.
 This is followed by the Nine Universal Prayers for the world.
-At this liturgy, we venerate the cross, which represents the tensions and struggles of our real lives as individuals and as communities.
-The cross that symbolizes our deep desire to move towards unity in the midst of our diversity—to become Shalom.
+During this rite, we reverence the equidistant cross, which represents the tensions and struggles of our real lives as individuals and as communities.
+This cross symbolizes our deep desire to move toward unity in the midst of our diversity—to become Shalom.

-On Sunday morning, Easter reaches its climax with joyous Alleluias as we continue our celebration with The Liturgy of Water, Oil and Eucharist.
-We welcome our ancestors in faith as we sing the Litany of Saints.
-We hear the story of Jesus’ resurrection and appearance to Mary of Magdala, and we renew our Baptismal promises with word, water, and oil.
-We celebrate Eucharist and receive what we are, the Body of Christ.
+Sunday morning — The rite of Water, Oil and Table.
+During this rite we sing the Litany of Saints, hear the story of Jesus’ resurrection and appearance to Mary of Magdala, and renew our Baptismal promises with word, water, and oil.
+We celebrate Table Eucharist and become what we are — the Body of Christ.